saucelabs/sauce-docs/docs/api-testing/use-cases/using-environments.md

 ### Step 2: Converting URL into Variables

-The test as written above does not allow you to use it in different environments.
-Therefore, you need to replace the URL and any other data, that are related to the environment the test is running on, into a variable.
-Now we will do this:
+To use this example test in different environments, you can replace the URL and any other data related to the environment the test is running on with a variable:

 1. Edit **GET** component:
    - URL - for example `${protocol}${domain}${endpoint}`